Polymehr/PolyPlot/README.md

 # PolyPlot
-A simple two dimensional function plotter in Java
+A simple two dimensional function plotter in Java.
+![PolyPlot] (screenshot.png)

 ## Controls
 PolyPlot has specific key combinations that allow you to perform certain actions.
 If a key in the following list is in parentheses, it means that the press of that